John Frederick Bateman: Career

 Bateman started his civil engineering business in 1833 and directed it alone until between 1881 and 1885 when he worked in partnership with George Hill.
 In 1888 he took his son-in-law, Richard Clere Parsons, and his son, Lee La Trobe Bateman, into partnership.

 Bateman was elected a member of the Institution of Civil Engineers on 23 June 1840 and was its president in 1878 and 1879.
-He was elected a fellow of the Royal Society on 7 June 1860 and was a fellow of the Royal Society of Edinburgh, the Royal Geographical Society, the Geological Society, the Society of Arts, and the Royal Institution.
+He was elected a Fellow of the Royal Society (FRS) on 7 June 1860 and was a Fellow of the Royal Society of Edinburgh (FRSE), the Royal Geographical Society (FRGS), the Geological Society (FGS), the Royal Society of Arts (FRSA), and the Royal Institution.

 Early works

 In 1834 Bateman investigated the causes of flooding on the River Medlock, which led to a study of hydraulic engineering.
-In 1835, in association with Sir William Fairbairn, he laid out the reservoirs on the River Bann in Ireland.
+In 1835, in association with William Fairbairn, he laid out the reservoirs on the River Bann in Ireland.
 From that time he was almost continually employed in the construction of reservoirs and waterworks.

-In all his undertakings he advocated soft water in preference to hard, and favoured gravitation schemes where they were practicable to avoid the necessity of pumping.
+In all his undertakings he advocated soft water in preference to hard water, and favoured gravitation schemes where they were practicable to avoid the necessity of pumping.
 He devoted much attention to methods of measuring rainfall, accumulated a quantity of statistics on the subject, and wrote several papers describing his observations.

 Manchester water supply

 The greatest waterworks project undertaken by Bateman was that connected with supplying water to Manchester and Salford from a chain of reservoirs in Longdendale.
-He was consulted about such a scheme in 1844 and by 1846 had devised ta project for obtaining water from the Pennine hills.
+He was consulted about such a scheme in 1844 and by 1846 had devised a project for obtaining water from the Pennine hills.
 Work commenced in 1848 and was not finished until spring 1877.
 The Longdendale Chain scheme was designed to supply a population less than half that of Manchester in 1882, and additional sources of supply had to be found.
 At Bateman's suggestion the corporation decided to extract water from Thirlmere in the Lake District.
 A bill introduced into parliament in 1878 was rejected but passed in 1879.
 Bateman superintended the works, assisted by George Hill.

 In 1884 Bateman published a History and Description of the Manchester Waterworks.